beschulz/wav2png/README.md

 * install [png++](http://savannah.nongnu.org/projects/pngpp/)
 	* put the headers in dependencies/include, so that dependencies/include/png++/png.hpp can be found.
 	* alternatively, you can install it anywhere else, where the compiler can find it.

+### Build
+* either open build/macosx/wav2png.xcodeproj in Xcode or cd build make all

 # Usage
     > wav2png --help